 - From that email, click Reset password

-- Go to pinterest.com/login to log in with your original email address and new password
+- Log in with your original email address and new password

-If you don't have access to the email associated with your original Pinterest account, we can't verify you're the account owner or help you log in to the account.
+If you do not have access to the email associated with your original Pinterest account, we cannot verify that you're the account owner or help you log in to the account.

-If you ever used Facebook or Google to log in to your Pinterest account, try to log in that way and see if they're still connected.
+If you’ve used Facebook, Google or Apple to log in to your Pinterest account, try to log in with your social media account and see if they're still connected.

-If you can't access the email account or log in to your original account with Facebook or Google, the best thing to do is to create a new account.
-You can search for your original account to view your profile, then save the same Pins and follow the same people with your new account.
+If you cannot access the email or log in to your original account with Facebook, Google or Apple, the best thing to do is to create a new account.
+You can search for your original account to view your profile then save the same Pins and follow the same people with your new account.

 Deactivate or disconnect the account you accidentally created